oofnikj/nuttssh/README.md

 #### Forwarding stdin/stdout through a circuit

 SSH can also forward data on its stdin and stdout streams into a circuit.
-For
-example:
+For example, `user1` opens a listening connection as above:

+    ssh user1@nuttssh.example.org -p 2222 -n -R 6379:localhost:6379

+Then `user2` connects to `user1`'s listener:

-    ssh -W user1-a4h5ig8:6379 nuttssh.example.org -p 2222
+    ssh user2@nuttssh.example.org -p 2222 -W user1-a4h5ig8:6379

-This opens a circuit to `user1` who is already connected and remote-forwarding port 6379, and connects it to the stdin and stdout of the local ssh client.
+This opens a circuit to `user1` who is already connected and remote-forwarding port 6379, and connects it to the stdin and stdout of the local ssh client of `user2`.

 #### Routing a SOCKS proxy requests through a circuit